 The custom display functionality is optional, and lets you customize the way in which you display the value in your custom column.
-You could use this functionality to show a number in either green or red depending on whether it’s above or below 0, for example.
+For example, you could use this functionality to show a number in either green or red depending on whether it’s above or below 0.
 It has five arguments:

 row: An array of the values for the current row.
-Each columns has an unique identifier you need to use to get the desired value.
+Each column has a unique identifier you need to use to get the desired value.
 For example, you can get the request number of the current row by using

 row['requestNumber'].
 You can also use the tool located on the upper-right corner of textarea.